-The implementation of Resolution C-02-03 on fleet capacity, in force for more than eight years, has gone well, especially considering the complexity and delicacy of various elements of the Resolution and its ground-breaking nature.

-Nevertheless, it is not always well understood that the capacity management system created by the Resolution does not establish national capacity allocations or limits; instead, fleet limitations are essentially determined by the IATTC Regional Vessel Register.
+Resolution C-02-03 on fleet capacity has been in force for more than eleven years.
+The capacity management system created by the Resolution establishes limitations essentially determined by the IATTC Regional Vessel Register.
 Therefore, the key elements of the Resolution address how vessels may be added to or removed from the Regional Register.

-During the negotiation of the resolution, one approach which was extensively considered was a system of national capacity limits.
-However, it was not possible to reach an agreement based on this concept, and a scheme was adopted that controlled vessel access via the Regional Register.
-Also, it should be noted that, while the system agreed does limit the number of vessels, it does not limit catches.
-Therefore, the capacity limits must be complementary to other conservation and management measures that restrict catches.
-The Secretariat has made available to each government a document which shows the history of each country's flag vessels with regard to the Regional Register, and how that has affected, historically, the changes in the well volume available to each country since the Resolution entered into force A monthly report of the movements made in the Regional Register relating to the resolution C-02-03 is also sent.
+The Secretariat has made available to each government a document that shows the history of each country's flag vessels with regard to the Regional Register, and how that has affected, historically, the changes in the well volume available to each country since the Resolution entered into force.
+A monthly report of the movements made in the Regional Register relating to Resolution C-02-03 is also sent.

-1 Defined in Resolution C-02-03 as "Parties to the IATTC, and States and regional economic integration organizations (REIOs), and fishing entities that have applied for membership of the Commission or that cooperate with the management and conservation measures adopted by the Commission".

 It should be recalled that, in June 2005, the Commission adopted a Plan for Regional Management of Fishing Capacity.
 The principal objective of the Plan is to establish a comprehensive program for managing the capacity of all fishing fleets operating in the eastern Pacific Ocean (EPO), to ensure the long-term sustainability of the fisheries covered by the IATTC.
 For the purse-seine fishery, this will mean a reduction in the current level of fishing capacity.
-To quote from the section of the Plan setting forth its objectives and principles: "CPCs and all participants in these fisheries should limit the total fleet capacity to the present level and to reduce it, as appropriate, in accordance with an agreed program.
+According to section 3 of the Plan, which establishes its objectives and principles: "CPCs and all participants in these fisheries should limit the total fleet capacity to the present level and to reduce it, as appropriate, in accordance with an agreed program.
 After any targets for the fleet capacity have been achieved, CPCs and all participants in these fisheries should exercise caution to avoid growth in fleet capacity."

-2. IMPLEMENTATION TO DATE
+2. UTILIZATION OF WELL VOLUME TO DATE